University District, Seattle: Culture

 This 1980s sign painted on the side of the 1934 Blue Moon Tavern commemorates its association with the counterculture of the 1960s; the small street sign at upper right declares the alley to be "Roethke Mews" after poet Theodore Roethke, a regular at the tavern when he was a professor at the university in the 1950s and early 1960s.

 The annual U District Street Fair is held over a weekend in May, primarily on The Ave, and is among the longest-running street fairs in the United States.
-It was first held in 1970 with 300 vendors and organized by local merchant and peace activist Andy Shiga; it grew to 600 vendors and 100,000 visitors later in the decade.
+It was first held in 1970 with 300 vendors and organized by local merchant and peace activist Andy Shiga of the U District Chamber of Commerce; it grew to 600 vendors and 100,000 visitors later in the decade.
 The fair was paused in 2020 and 2021 during the COVID-19 pandemic and returned in 2022; it now attracts over 50,000 visitors and has 250 vendors.
-The neighborhood also has a weekly outdoor farmers' market that was founded in 1993 as one of the first in Seattle.
+The neighborhood also has a weekly outdoor farmers' market that was founded in 1993 as one of the first in Seattle..
+The U District Chamber of Commerce became the University District Partnership in 2015.

 The Blue Moon Tavern has become an unofficial cultural landmark and was founded in 1934.
-The neighborhood was also home to historic coffeehouses that contributed to the city's coffee culture, beginning with Cafe Encore in 1958 and followed by Café Allegro, the oldest still-operating coffeehouse, in 1975.
+The area was also home to historic coffeehouses that contributed to the city's coffee culture, beginning with Cafe Encore in 1958 and followed by Café Allegro, the oldest still-operating coffeehouse, in 1975.
 The oldest newsstand in Seattle, Bulldog News, was established in 1983.

 The neighborhood was home to several long-running movie theaters and performing arts venues.
 The Neptune Theatre opened as a movie theater in 1921 and was converted into a performing arts venue in 2011 under the ownership of Seattle Theatre Group.
-The final movie theater in the neighborhood closed in February 2025.
-The independent Grand Illusion Cinema was founded in a renovated dental's office in 1970 by Randy Finley and was run by the nonprofit Northwest Film Forum.
+The last remaining movie theater in the neighborhood, the Varsity Theatre on University Way, closed in January 2026.
+The independent Grand Illusion Cinema was founded in a renovated dental office in 1970 by Randy Finley and was run by the nonprofit Northwest Film Forum.
 Finley also founded the Seven Gables Theatre at a converted American Legion building in 1976.
 It was an arthouse theater that operated until 2017; the building was destroyed by a fire in December 2020.
 The locally owned Scarecrow Video, the largest video rental store on the West Coast, was founded in 1988 and is the last of its kind in the city.
 It has 140,000 titles and is operated by a nonprofit organization.